Ohio general contractor license and insurance requirements

 • Be a U.S. citizen or legal alien with proof of residence

-• Work as a tradesperson for at least five years in the same trade as your application, be a registered engineer in the same trade as your application for at least three years or have equivalent experience that the board would find acceptable
+• Work as a tradesperson for at least five years in the same trade as your application, be a registered engineer in the same trade as your application for at least three years or have equivalent years of experience that the board would find acceptable

 • Not have been convicted of a crime or other disqualifying offense